 The Electricity and Gas High-risk Database records information on electrical work and gasfitting classified as “high-risk”.

-Certifying gasfitters and electrical inspectors, or their delegates, must register to access the database, so that they can enter the key details of high-risk work onto the database.
+Certifying gasfitters, electrical inspectors, and electrical workers must apply to access the database, so that they can enter the key details of high-risk work onto the database.

-The database will be publicly available to search for information about high-risk gasfitting or PEW at particular location that has been entered.
+The database is publicly available to search for information about high-risk gasfitting or PEW at particular location that has been entered.
 Searches are free and do not require registration to access the information.

 What is the Electricity and Gas High-risk Database?

-The Electricity and Gas High-risk Database holds records of gas and electrical work classified as high-risk.
-From 1 July 2013, electrical inspectors and certifying gasfitters are responsible for entering specific details of high-risk work into the database, based on key information that is required for the Certificate of Compliance (CoC).
-The public will be able to freely search the database for records of high-risk work at a particular location.
+The Electricity and Gas High-risk Database holds records of gas and electrical work classified as high-risk and electrical periodic assessment records.
+From 1 July 2013, electrical inspectors and certifying gasfitters were responsible for entering specific details of high-risk work into the database, based on key information that is required for the Certificate of Compliance (CoC).
+The public is able to freely search the database for records of high-risk work at a particular location.

 The database provides public access to key information about where work classified as high-risk is done and by whom.
-It will assist Energy Safety and worker registration boards to focus resources on the areas that have the potential for the greatest improvement in safety outcomes and, in doing so, assist with auditing completed work and monitoring professional competency and safety.
+It assists Energy Safety and worker registration boards in focussing resources on the areas that have the potential for the greatest improvement in safety outcomes and, in doing so, assists with auditing completed work and monitoring professional competency and safety.

 What is high-risk gas fitting?